seanj06/Burgers-R-Us-P5/README.md

 Epics were broken down into 13 EPIC Milestones(including backlog) which includes 56 user stories in total.
 Each Milestone was closed when all the criteria had been met / all user stories were completed.
 User stories were given tasks, and when each task and the given user stories were completed a comment was left with the commit number underneath the user story.
 When all tasks were complete the user story was closed.
+All user stories attached to the milestones will be tested in the testing user stories section of testing.md

 #### **EPIC: Django Installation and app setup [Milestone #1](https://github.com/seanj06/Burgers-R-Us-P5/milestone/1)**